Qasem-moh/reading-notes/401/class-31.md

 # Term
 * **React Composition** is a development pattern based on React's original component model where we build components from other components using explicit defined props or the implicit children prop

+*  **Children** allow you to pass components as data to other components, just like any other prop you use.
+The special thing about children is that React provides support through its ReactElement API and JSX.
+XML children translate perfectly to React children

+* **Hash Routing** Using the anchor part of the URL to simulate different content.

+* **Link Routing** Provides declarative, accessible navigation around your application.

+# Q
+1. Why do we not need more .html pages in a multi-page React app?
+- Because we use SP concept to build react App; so we render all component in the same page after load server

+2. If we wanted a component to show up on every page, where would we put it and why?
+- Inside the ``<BrowserRouter />`` and outside ``<Route />``

+3. What does props.children contain?
+- every thing between the opening and closing tag